thilinarmtb/gemv/README.md

 # GEMV

-`GEMV` is a library for performing platform indepent gemv on the GPUs.
+`GEMV` is a library for performing platform independent dense matrix-vector products on the GPUs.

 ## Build Instructions